-Essential criteria required of all Core components designated as Eloquentia • Instructors without prior experience teaching equivalent courses must receive training in best practices in oral communication pedagogy prior to teaching this course.
-All instructors will be provided with appropriate Perfecta: Oral and Visual Communication pedagogical orientation as needed and as determined by the Associate Director for Eloquentia Perfecta: Oral and Visual Communication M/hat instructors must do /toach /assign / • All sections must be taught at a 20:1 student/instructor ratio (per standards for public speaking courses set by national professional organizations, e.g., National Communication Association [NCA]) What instructors must do / teach / assign / require to ensure the integrity of each section University-wide • Oral and visual communication instruction must be central to the course, with formal and informal assignments spread throughout the term • Students must have the opportunity to develop oral and visual communication through multiple stages of invention and revision • Students must have the opportunity to reflect critically upon the ways that diverse cultural contexts as well as identity and values shape oral and visual communication
+- All sections must be taught at a 20:1 student/instructor ratio (per standards for public speaking courses set by national professional organizations, e.g., National Communication Association [NCA]) - Oral and visual communication instruction must be central to the course, with formal and informal assignments spread throughout the term - Students must have the opportunity to develop oral and visual communication through multiple stages of invention and revision - Students must have the opportunity to reflect critically upon the ways that diverse cultural contexts as well as identity and values shape oral and visual communication

 Eloquentia Perfecta: Creative Ex pression Core Requirement Core component title Varies Minimum credit hours 2 Core-specific pre- / co-requisites and/or requirements N/A Core component summary Eloquentia Perfecta: Creative Expression Core courses are part of a rigorous and cohesive set of courses designed to cultivate "perfect eloquence" in writing, speaking and other forms of creative public expression in alignment with the foundational goals of the Jesuit Ratio Studiorum .
 These courses invite students to explore how the duties of the rhetorician (invention, arrangement, style, memory, delivery) are also crucial in acts of creation in the arts or design.
 Courses that satisfy the Eloquentia Perfecta: Creative Expression requirement cultivate students' abilities to articulate persuasive positions through engagement with a creative or design process.
-These courses foster technical skills that allow students to communicate messages and arguments creatively in a specific linguistic, performance, design and/or artistic medium.
+These courses foster technical skills that allow students to communicate messages and arguments creatively in a specific linguistic, performance, design and/o artistic medium.
 As students practice modes of creative expression in these courses, they also advance their capacities to produce informed evaluations of arts, media, performance, or design.
 These courses develop students' awareness of how creative expression is influenced by personal and cultural contexts.
-Students also reflect on the ways in which rhetorically fluent and technically proficient creative expression and design are vital to ethical public discourse.
-Core component learning outcomes Students who complete this course will be able to: Articulate persuasive positions through engagement in a creative or design process that includes multiple stages of invention and arrangement Develop perceptual, analytical, and technical skills and processes that enable engagement with elements of the arts, design, or performance (e.g. form, color, perspective, rhythm, movement) to communicate concepts and ideas Critically analyze their own and others' creative expression and/or design Examine how personal and cultural contexts influence choices made within creative expression or design tradition Reflect on the ways in which rhetorically and technically proficient creative expression or design contributes to ethical public discourse Core SLO(s) that this component is Introduce Develop Achieve designed to intentionally advance SLO 5 SLO 3, SLO 4 Essential criteria required of all Core components designated as Eloquentia Perfecta: Creative Expression What instructors must do / teach / assign / require to ensure the integrity of each section University-wide Guide students in developing the skills essential to articulating positions within a form of creative of design Facilitate students' critical and ethical thinking through engagement with a creative or design process.
-Require students to reflect on the relationship between the creative or design process and its large linguistic context(s), including potentially world languages and cultures.
-Assign some formal reflection on creative or design choices, e.g. a craft paper to facilitate Core assign contexts.
+Students also reflect on the ways in which rhetorically fluent and technically proficient creative expression and design are vital to ethical public discourse. lic expression in alignment with the explore how the duties of the ets of creation in the arts or design. vivate students' abilities to articulate e courses foster technical skills that inguistic, performance, design and/or es, they also advance their capacities urses develop students' awareness of also reflect on the ways in which Core component learning outcomes Students who complete this course will be a Articulate persuasive positions through invention and arrangement Develop perceptual, analytical, and tech arts, design, or performance (e.g. form, ideas Critically analyze their own and others' Examine how personal and cultural con Reflect on the ways in which rhetoricall ethical public discourse engagement in a creative or design pronical skills and processes that enable color, perspective, rhythm, movement creative expression and/or design texts influence choices made within creative expression. engagement with elements of the t) to communicate concepts and reative expression or design traditions Core SLO(s) that this component is Introduce Develop Achieve designed to intentionally advance SLO 5 SLO 3, SLO 4 Essential criteria required of all Core components designated as Eloquentia Perfecta: Creative Expression What instructors must do / teach / assign / require to ensure the integrity of each section University-wide Guide students in developing the skills essential to articulating positions within a form of creative expression or design Facilitate students' critical and ethical thinking through engagement with a creative or design process Require students to reflect on the relationship between the creative or design process and its larger cultural or linguistic context(s), including potentially world languages and cultures Assign some formal reflection on creative or design choices, e.g. a craft paper to facilitate Core assessment eative or design process n process and its larger cultural or